phschon/ultrabot/README.md

 * (fix) music player - WIP
 * post pictures from specific sources in regular intervals
 * moderation functionality for image posts
+* implement a better module recognition than the `ub-` prefix, to ensure that only proper modules are loaded and not helper classes (such as `testfuncrunner.py`)
+* support arbitrary module names (not only digits and letters)

 ## Notes